 Except for a few minor details, there’s little difference among top HVAC brands.
-As long as you’re choosing a top brand – and by “top,” we generally mean one you’ve heard of – brand doesn’t matter very much at all when it comes to HVAC.
+As long as you’re choosing a top brand – and by “top,” we generally mean one you’ve heard of – the brand doesn’t matter very much at all when it comes to HVAC.

 To understand why, consider cars.

-Imagine two neighbors with identical homes, similar jobs, and an equal family size.
+Imagine two neighbors with identical homes, similar jobs, and equal family sizes.
 Their living situation is nearly identical save for one thing: cars.
 The first neighbor has owned five different cars in the last 25 years.
 The other neighbor bought a new one in the 1990s and never looked back.

 Our first neighbor rarely bothers with car maintenance.
 He also drives his cars a lot, pushing their components to the breaking point.
 When one car quits, he scraps it for another one.
-In an attempt to save money – a poor attempt, as we’ll see – he buys used cars that have a lot of problems to begin with.
+In an attempt to save money – a poor attempt, as we’ll see – he buys used cars that have a lot of problems, to begin with.
 Then he takes them to a cheap mechanic to be “fixed.”
 The cheap mechanic installs cheap parts that don’t last.

-We’re not talking the good used cars like the one you might drive.
+We’re not talking about the good used cars like the one you might drive.
 We’re talking clunkers.
 They tend to break down a lot.

 The logic is similar for HVAC systems.
 While they probably won’t last 25 years, a Trane system is just as good as a Carrier system, which is just as good as a Lennox system.
 And so on.
-You really only see differences on high-end models, but those are typically “nice to have” add-ons and controls.
+You only see differences on high-end models, but those are typically “nice to have” add-ons and controls.

-However, a properly installed, well designed, and well maintained Carrier system will perform a whole lot better than a poorly installed, poorly designed, and neglected Trane system.
+However, a properly installed, well designed, and well-maintained Carrier system will perform a whole lot better than a poorly installed, poorly designed, and neglected Trane system.
 It’ll last longer, too.

-After all, what if Mercedes Benz designed a car with only half the exhaust it needed in order to operate properly?
+After all, what if Mercedes Benz designed a car with only half the exhaust it needed to operate properly?
 It wouldn’t perform as well or last as long as a less expensive car that does exhaust properly.